Trisomy X: History

 The first description of trisomy X used the term 'superfemale' to describe the karyotype by analogy to Drosophila flies, a term that was immediately disputed.
 Curt Stern proposed the use of 'metafemale', which Jacobs criticized as both medically inaccurate and an "illegitimate product of a Graeco-Roman alliance".
 Bernard Lennon, opposing the use of 'superfemale' as misleading and possessed of an inappropriate "emotional element", suggested 'XXX syndrome'.
 For some years, the disorder was predominantly known as 'triple X syndrome' or 'triple X', though the latter is now discouraged.
+In 2022 Trisomy X was included alongside XYY at the 3rd International Workshop on Klinefelter Syndrome, which concluded that the body of research was insufficient to formulate robust guidelines for Trisomy X.

 Society and culture

 Awareness and diagnosis of sex chromosome aneuploidies is increasing.
 In the late 2010s, several state governments across the United States declared May to be National X & Y Chromosome Variation Awareness Month.

 Descriptions of trisomy X overwhelmingly consider the karyotype from a medical perspective, rather than a sociological or educational one.
 One topic in the sociological discussion of trisomy X and other sex chromosome aneuploidies is disability-selective abortion.
 Fetuses with sex chromosome aneuploidies are more likely to be aborted, though fetuses with trisomy X are less likely than for such conditions as a whole.
 A literature review of 19 studies found that nearly one-third of pregnancies with a child with trisomy X were aborted; it also found that parents who were counselled by a genetic counseller with expertise in sex chromosome aneuploidies, rather than an obstetrician or gynecologist, were less likely to abort.
 Abortion rates in sex chromosome aneuploidies have decreased over time with improved counselling.